espace/db_documenter/README.md

 ## Usage

+### To Generate the Word document

-in the application folder run this rake task and then you will found word document named `database.docx` in your application folder:
+In the application directory run this rake task and then you will find a word document named `database.docx` in your application directory:

     $ bundle exec rake generate_db_document

+### To Generate the Markdown file

+Run the following rake task and then you will find a markdown file named `database.md` in your application directory:

+    $ bundle exec rake generate_db_md_document

 ## Override generated description
 You can override it by adding comment to your schema using one of the following options: